momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 {{<hint danger>}}

 While these are sometimes useful, **a lot of them** are not applicable to Momentum Mod.
-Certain configs fix mapper mistakes, such as broken/missing teleports
+Certain configs fix mapper mistakes, such as broken/missing teleports.
 - These are important and should **probably** be applied unless fixed by other means

 Other configs add visual clarity, such as adding laser beams to visualize zones better.